mienaikoe/ziyu/Chapters/4-2-Chapter24.md

 ---

-Our feet took us to the traveling path and we soon reached the 1 lao'ka marking rock where we got our bearings.
+Our feet took us to the traveling path and we soon reached a rock marking twenty-thousand paces from the city.
 While Pomri and I looked for tracks, Laen had chosen a spot at the edge of the path, trying to find warmth in the thin light.
 He had begun to sneeze a bit and I looked back toward him, concerned.

 "Cover your face," she told me, holding a shawl.
 I wrapped the shawl over myself and waited for her to do the same with a piece of fabric ripped from her coat.
 I couldn't help but look at Laen again.

 "I don't have anything that could protect him," Pomri explained, "He'll have to stay here."

-"I know...
-I just wanted to say goodbye."
+"I know...", I said, "I just wanted to say goodbye."

 "Make it quick.
 We still have quite a hike before we reach the pier."